Reduced overtreatment and improved quality of life in men with prostate cancer

 1. SPCG-17 – Prostate Cancer Active Surveillance Trigger trial

 Although active surveillance might convey substantial benefits compared with routine initial curative treatment of low-risk disease, randomized evidence for when disease progression should trigger treatment with a curative intent is missing.
 Currently, decisions to re-biopsy and initiate curative treatment are not guided by any set criteria and tend to be at the clinician’s discretion.
 To address the knowledge gap in relation to safe triggers for treatment in active surveillance for low to intermediate risk prostate cancer we have started a multicentre randomized trial comparing current practice with standardized triggers for initiation of curative treatment.
 The trial aims to test a set of standardised rules around when to undertake a repeat biopsy and when to initiate curative treatment for men on active surveillance.
 In all other respects standard care will remain the same.
 Our hypothesis is that standardized triggers will reduce overtreatment and subsequent side effects, without increasing disease progression and prostate cancer mortality.
 The trial is a collaboration between hospital sites in Sweden, Finland, Norway, Denmark and the UK, with Anna Bill-Axelson as the coordinating PI.
 Men from participating sites who are eligible for active surveillance, fulfil the eligibility criteria and give informed consent are randomised to either 1) current practice or 2) an AS protocol of standardised triggers for re-biopsy and initiation of treatment (based on MRI and histopathology findings).
 Patients in both arms will be followed up with six-monthly PSA tests, an annual clinical examination and two-yearly MRI over the time that they remain on AS.
 Decisions to re-biopsy or commence curative treatment are only to be made on the basis of per protocol specified triggers.
 In the comparison arm (current practice) decisions to re-biopsy and to initiate treatment are at the clinician’s discretion or according to local protocols.
 The primary endpoint to assess safety is progression-free survival.
 This is defined as cumulative incidence of PSA relapse following curative treatment and cumulative incidence of androgen deprivation therapy in untreated men.
 Assessment of the primary endpoint will occur one year after the enrolment phase is completed and at three-yearly intervals until the conclusion of the study at the 10-year follow-up point.
-As of April 2020, 700 out of the proposed 2000 men have been recruited.
+As of June 2021, just over 1000 out of the proposed 2000 men have been recruited.
 The SPCG-17 trial is part of Mats Ahlberg’s dissertation work.

 2. Quality of life in men with prostate cancer